-University lecturer at the Department of Neurobiology, Care Science and Society, PhD in Medical Sciences, Registered Physiotherapist with a specialisation in Orthopaedic Manual Therapy
+Lecturer at the Department of Neurobiology, Care Science and Society, PhD in Medical Sciences (epidemiology and biostatistics), Registered Physiotherapist with a specialisation in Orthopedic Manual Therapy

-Since 2011 I hold a position as a lecturer at the Division of Physiotherapy mainly teaching in the area of musculoskeletal disorders, physical activity/exercise and sports medicine.
+Since 2011 I hold a position as a lecturer at the Division of Physiotherapy mainly teaching and supervising in the physiotherapy bachelor program but also in master level courses.

 Teaching and learning in Higher Education